ananya12sharmaa/CS121_project3/README.md

 ### begin with function1, advance

-using std random statement given, geneate 2 options for random numbers like tossing a coin. if the coin if 1, horse moves.
+using std random statement given, generate 2 options for random numbers like tossing a coin. if the coin if 1, horse moves.